FK Obilić

 Fudbalski klub Obilić (Serbian Cyrillic: Фудбалски клуб Обилић) is a Serbian football club based in Vračar, a neighbourhood of Belgrade.
 It was named after medieval Serbian hero Miloš Obilić, a legendary 14th-century knight.

-In its long history, Obilić Belgrade's most notable success occurred in 1998, when it became only the third club since the breakup of Yugoslavia to win the national league, winning the 1997–98 season.
-One of the two Belgrade football giants, Crvena Zvezda, former European and World Champion and Partizan, have won every other year.
+In its long history, Obilić's most notable success occurred in 1998, when it became only the third club since the breakup of Yugoslavia to win the national league, winning the 1997–98 season.
+As of 2023, one of the two Belgrade football giants, Crvena Zvezda and Partizan, have won every other year.
+At the time, it was bankrolled by Serbian warlord Arkan.

-Since the 2001–02 season, when it finished in fourth place, Obilić has declined steeply: a club which once competed in European club competitions has been relegated to the lowest tier of the Serbian football league system.
+Since the 2001–02 season, when it finished in fourth place, Obilić has declined steeply: a club which once competed in European club competitions was relegated to the lowest tier of the Serbian football league system and now no longer competes in any recognised competition (with the exception of the women's team).

 History

 Beginnings (1924–44)

 The club was founded in 1924 by the young Serbs Milan Petrović, Boža Popović, Danilo "Dača" Anastasijević, Petar Daničić, Dragutin Volić, and Svetislav Bošnjaković, the first secretary and goalkeeper.
 One year after its foundation, the club began playing competitively during the 1925–26 season as part of the Belgrade Football Subassociation, an organization under the umbrella of the Yugoslav Football Association.
 The Serbian football committee was very well organized and was divided into three tiers.
 Obilić enjoyed early success and moved to the first tier by the 1928–29 season.
 They would stay amongst the top having finished second once and third three times.
 This continued until World War II which dramatically changed the structure of Yugoslav football.
-During World War II, the club played in the Serbian Football League, which usually consisted of ten clubs, and the competition ran from 1941–1944 under specific wartime circumstances.
+During World War II, the club played in the Serbian Football League, which usually consisted of ten clubs, and the competition ran from 1941 to 1944 under specific wartime circumstances.
 Obilić's placement in that league was usually 3rd, right behind the famous Belgrade clubs BSK and SK Jugoslavija.
 In the 1942 season they finished 7th; however, that season they acquired Valok, Zečević, Lojančić, Anđelković and Dimitrijević in the team, securing the 3rd place again in 1943.